SCO vs SIX Prediction: Who will win today's Big Bash League 2021-22 match?

-The Perth Scorchers and Sydney Sixers will lock horns in the Qualifier of the 2021-22 Big Bash League (BBL) on Saturday, January 22 at the Docklands Stadium in Melbourne.
+The Sydney Sixers will lock horns with the Perth Scorchers in the final of the 2021-22 Big Bash League (BBL).
+The match will take place on Friday, January 28, at the Docklands Stadium in Melbourne.

-The Scorchers, led by Ashton Turner, had an outstanding campaign in the league stage of the tournament.
-They finished at the top of the table with 40 points from 14 games, courtesy of 11 wins.
-The Scorchers' net run rate of 0.926 was pretty impressive.
+The Scorchers, captained by Ashton Turner, have arguably been the standout team in the tournament thus far.
+They finished the league stage at the top of the table with 40 points and a net run rate of 0.926.
+They have won 11 games and lost three.

-They will be going into the Qualifier on the back of a resounding six-wicket win over Brisbane Heat on Monday at the same venue.
-After being sent in to field, the Scorchers' bowlers did a reasonable job as the Heat scored 155 for seven in 20 overs.
+Thereafter, the Scorchers defeated the Sixers by 48 runs in the Qualifier and made their way through to the final.
+After batting first, the Scorchers scored 189 for the loss of three wickets.
+Josh Inglis top-scored for them with a 49-ball 79, laced with nine fours and one six.

+Kurtis Patterson's 41-ball 64 also led the charge for the Scorchers.
+Left-arm fast bowler Hayden Kerr was the pick of the Sixers' bowlers with two wickets.
+The Sixers found the going tough in their run-chase as they were reduced to 55 for seven in 12 overs.

-Barring Max Bryant, who scored a 56-ball 81 with seven fours and four sixes, none of the Heat's batters could step up.
-Jason Behrendorff and Peter Hatzoglou picked up two wickets apiece for the Scorchers.
+Ben Dwarshuis scored a 29-ball 66, laced with seven fours and four sixes, but his effort went in vain.
+Jhye Richardson, Jason Behrendorff, Ashton Agar and Andrew Tye picked up two wickets apiece for the Scorchers.

-From there on, the Scorchers tracked down the target in 18.4 overs with eight balls remaining.
-Mitchell Marsh scored 59 runs off 34 balls to guide his team past the finish line.
-Other batters chipped in with short, yet useful scores.

-The Sixers, captained by Moises Henriques, on the other hand, finished second in the table after the league stage.
-Their net run rate of 1.027 was the best among the eight teams taking part in the tournament.
-The Sixers will go into the game after beating the Brisbane Heat by 27 runs.
+The Sixers, led by Moises Henriques, lost the Qualifier, but then defeated the Adelaide Strikers in the Challenger to qualify for the final.
+After being put in to bat first, the Strikers scored 167 for four on the back of Jonathan Wells' unbeaten 47-ball knock of 62.

+Ian Cockbain and Matt Renshaw also chipped in with handy scores of 48 and 36* respectively.
+Sean Abbott picked up three wickets for the Sixers.
+Left-arm spinner Steve O'Keefe also performed well, having conceded 21 runs in four overs.

 Also ReadArticle Continues below